johnmathews/johnmathews.is/data/blog/neovim-setup-2023.md

 ## Why personalization matters

-I have in the past tried to use (Neo)vim distributions, like LunarVim, and have always found them too restrictive.
+In the past I've tried to use (Neo)vim distributions such as LunarVim, and have always found them too restrictive.
 I like my setup and I don't want to learn a new way of doing a thing if I can help it.
 Ideally editing, navigating and exploring code would be intuitive and the only thing to think about would be the code itself, not the tooling that lets me access it.
 I think that my Neovim setup